jacksonrayhamilton/custom-promise/README.md

 A small, useful, secure and customizable A+ promise library.

-- Small: About 500 bytes minified and gzipped with all features.
+- Small: About 500 bytes minified and gzipped.
 About 300 bytes when built only for A+ compliance.
 - Useful: `catch`, `resolve`, `reject`, `all`, `race`, old IE support.
 - Secure: No private state exposed.
-- Customizable: Include only what you need with the [Customizer][]!
+- Customizable: Include only necessary functionality with the [Customizer][]!

 ## Usage